rob-blackbourn/jetblack-map/website/docs/hooks/useDrag.md

 * ref: A reference to the map component,
 * defaultCenter: An optional initial center coordinate,
 * zoom: The current zoom level,
-* tileWidth: The width of a map tile,
+* tileSize: The size of a map tile,
-* tileHeight: The height of a map tile.